XboxUnity/AuroraScripts/definitions/aurorascriptlib/README.md

 ### Thread module

-It took me longer to write this description than it did to write the module.
-See [Thread.lua](definitions/aurorascriptlib/library/Thread.lua) for detailed documentation and annotations
+It's just a single method.
+That's it.
+See [Thread.lua](library/Thread.lua) for detailed documentation and annotations

 ```lua
 -- class methods